msv-lab/mnimi/README.md

 This implementation:

-- Is single-file & dependency-free; to use it, just copy `cached_llm.py` to your project.
+- Is single-file, dependency-free, ~300 LOC; to use it, just copy `cached_llm.py` to your project.
 - Provides a single API function `sample(prompt: str, batch: int = 1) -> Iterator[str]`.
 - Supports agentic workflows like retries that conflict with naive caching.
 - Supports batch sampling (getting multiple responses for a single HTTP request).